 4. Helps to Cope with Depression

-A study into mindfulness-based cognitive therapy (MBCT) by the University of Exeter2 found that meditation is as efficient as drugs or counseling for depression.
-Three quarters of the patients who participate in the study and were taught mindfulness meditation felt well enough to stop taking antidepressants.
+A study of mindfulness-based cognitive therapy (MBCT) by the University of Exeter found that meditation is as efficient as drugs or counseling for depression.
+During the study, patients were taught mindfulness meditation.
+As a result, three-quarters of the patients who participated in the study felt well enough to stop taking antidepressants.

 How could the patients achieve this?
 Normally, depression hijacks our attention; when we are sad, we focus solely on that feeling.
 Although meditation doesn’t offer a final cure to depression, it can help by breaking the cycle and re-directing our attention to different, positive feelings.